 WHY?
 Research tells us that the majority of anaphylactic reactions occure outside of the school setting, more so during adolescence and young adulthood, and that timely and correct administration of epinephrine saves lives.
 These goals should be attained by the end of high school, so students can independently manage their life threatening allergies.

 KARATE is a level-based system that guides students and families towards independence with Epinephrine auto-injector (EAI) by meeting developmentally appropriate goals.

 - Each level, or "belt" (defined by the colors white, yellow, blue and black - just like karate belts) includes a suggested target age range, responsibilities for parents and educational goals and responsibilities the student must demonstrate to graduate to the next belt.

 - We understand that students respectfully vary in their developmental needs and self-responsibilities.
 The different "belts' were developed with targeted age ranges/developmental levels in mind.
-Students may progress throught the four belts at a faster or slower rate.
+Students may progress throughout the four belts at a faster or slower rate.

 KARATE FORMS AND DOCUMENTS

 - Rationale - evidence based research summary